EcoJulia/RasterDataSources.jl/README.md

 This can be put in your `startup.jl` file or the system environment.

-Pull requests are with additional data sources are welcomed, but should as much as possible follow the structure used for existing data sources.

 RasterDataSources was based on code from the `SimpleSDMDataSoures.jl` package by Timothée Poisot.